Fix APT Lock

 Overview

-resolves common package management issues on Ubuntu/Debian servers.
+The Fix APT Lock utility in FlashPanel resolves common package management issues on Ubuntu/Debian servers.
 When you encounter errors like "Unable to acquire dpkg frontend lock" or "Could not get lock", this tool automatically resolves the conflicts and restores normal apt functionality.

 What is APT Lock?